poetteacherperformerscientistecologistwarpoet - home

 • Site-specific & Public Poetry

-• Mario has organised several poetry venues in London which incorporate readings, training and workshops (Blue Nose, writers inc.) and devises and runs a variety of creative writing and literacy courses across the UK, for Arvon, in schools and on the performance scene.
-He also contributes to international conferences, including those of the British Council.
+• Mario organised several influential poetry venues in London which incorporated readings, training and workshops (Blue Nose, writers inc.); he also devises and runs a variety of creative writing and literacy courses across the UK, for Arvon, in schools and on the performance scene.
+He has contributed to international conferences, including those of the British Council.

-Major literary and educational events at the Barbican Centre have included Irish Day events, a central contribution to the World Haiku Festival and judging/organising the writers inc./ Barbican annual prose and poetry competition.
+Major literary and educational events at the Barbican Centre have included Irish Day programmes, a central contribution to the World Haiku Festival, and judging/organising the writers inc./ Barbican annual prose and poetry competition.

 POETRY FACILITATOR and INNOVATOR

 Mario was a long-term Blue Nose poet and co-founder of writers inc. (funded by London Arts).
-He has over 20 years' experience of running creative writing workshops and organising residential poetry courses.
+He has over 30 years' experience of running creative writing workshops and organising residential poetry courses.
 He was co-founder of ShadoWork, an experimental collaborative poetry group, supported by the Arts Council 'Independent Initiatives Fund' and Awards-for-All to deliver pilot performance schemes nation-wide.
-More recently, he has co-founded Diorama, a multi-vocal and multimedia performance enterprise.
+He subsequently co-founded Diorama, a multi-vocal and multimedia online performance enterprise.
 He is also a patron of Survivors' Poetry.

-Active on BBC radio (and recently resident at BBC Radio 3), Mario is heavily involved with innovative broadcasting and publishing initiatives, co-founding and editing the burgeoning Perdika Press and continuing to deliver key resources involving science in creative writing.
+With a substantial portfolio of radio work (and as former resident at BBC Radio 3), Mario has been heavily involved with innovative broadcasting.
+His publishing initiatives include co-founding and editing Perdika Press, and the delivery of groundbreaking resources involving science in creative writing.

-A tireless experimenter in poetry, Mario has launched at least three new conceptual initiatives on the British poetry scene: Spatial Form, Poeclectics and LiterARTure.
-Spatial Form draws attention to the effects and influence on readers of the 'Gestalt' (or 'shape') of the poem on the page.
-As for Poeclectics and LiterARTure, the former describes, engages with, and enacts, the diverse and eclectic tendencies of contemporary poetry, while the latter describes the ways in which a writer can generate 'synaesthetic' effects through the deployment of poetry in three-dimensional space at various public sites.
+A tireless experimenter in poetry, Mario has launched at least three new conceptual initiatives on the British poetry scene: Spatial Form, Poeclectics, and LiterARTure.
+Spatial Form draws attention to the effects and influence on readers of the visual 'Gestalt' (the 'shape' and 'spatial/visual texture') of a poem on its page or screen.
+As for Poeclectics and LiterARTure, the former describes, engages with, and enacts, the diverse and eclectic tendencies of contemporary British poetry, while the latter describes the ways in which a writer can generate 'synaesthetic' effects through the deployment of poetry in three-dimensional space at a public or cultural site.

 SCHOOLS & UNIVERSITIES

-Mario delivers national INSET for Edexcel relating to the London syllabus for war poetry, and is involved in the Poetryclass initiative (DfEE / Poetry Society) which provides poetry services to all schools in the country.
-He is a qualified secondary school teacher with an excellent reputation for creative writing in schools.
+Mario has delivered core national INSET for Edexcel, relating to the London syllabus for war poetry, and is involved in the Poetryclass initiative (DfEE / Poetry Society) which provides poetry services to all schools in the country.
+He is a qualified secondary teacher with an excellent reputation for creative writing in schools.

-His 'Poeclectic' take on contemporary writing has been featured in university courses and festivals (Oxford Brookes University and Canterbury) and is featured in the 2nd edition of Routledge's 'The English Studies Book' (2002).
+His 'Poeclectic' take on contemporary writing has been featured in university courses and at literary gatherings (Oxford Brookes University; Canterbury festival) and is highlighted in the 2nd edition of Routledge's 'The English Studies Book' (2002).

 LITERACY & LITERATURE in MUSEUMS